aleskandro/llm-d-lab/README.md

 - [ ] Kuadrant configuration
 - [ ] Authorino configuration
 - [ ] Other Grafana dashboards
+- [ ] Pin artifacts (operators, helm charts, ...) to specific versions/commits for reproducibility and enable renovate bot
-- [ ] Grafana Authentication should be backed by Openshift OAuth
+- [ ] Grafana Authentication should be backed by OpenShift OAuth
 - [ ] Review RBACs, resource requests/limits, and other manifests refinements
 - [ ] Multi-tenancy and concurrent deployments and experiment jobs management, e.g., via Tekton Pipelines, Kueue, and other tools for workload orchestration
 - [ ] Most operators are configured in their simplest form and in the global manifests.
-Further tuning and customizations might be needed for specific use cases, e.g., for the configuration of the NVidia GPU Operator and networking.
-Such configuration will be unlocked from the global manifests and moved to dedicated environment overlays or experiments, given the assessment of the requiremeents to enable multi-tenancy and concurrent experiments on the same cluster (see previous point)
+Further tuning and customizations may be needed for specific use cases, e.g., configuring the NVIDIA GPU Operator and networking.
+Such a configuration will be unlocked from the global manifests and moved to dedicated environment overlays or experiments, given the assessment of the requirements to enable multi-tenancy and concurrent experiments on the same cluster (see previous point)
+- [ ] HyperShift hosted clusters support/Multi-Cluster management
 - [ ] More example workloads and experiments
 - [ ] Documentation

 ## 📁 Structure of the repo